sanjaysampat/SanjaySwiftUI/README.md

     * 'Screen Recording List' - Show list of these recording files with mpeg file thumbnail.
         * On click open the mpeg file to play it.

-15. SignatureListView - Usage of .svg files from assets (with photos and weblink to wikipedia.org)
+15. SignatureListView - Usage of .svg files from assets (with photos and weblink to wikipedia.org) (dark-light mode)

     ![localizationLanguges](readmeResource/signaturesList-dark-light.jpg)